CodeX-Academy-Official/badges/technologies/frontend/component-driven1.md

 ## Master the following skills:

+* Discuss component-driven development in the context of front-end development
+* Understand the concept of "Atomic Design"
+* Demonstrate the following Atomic Design concepts on an existing website:
+  * Atoms
+  * Molecules
+  * Organisms
+  * Templates
+  * Pages
-* Install Storybook into an existing React app
+* Implement Storybook into an existing React app
-* Build components in Storybook before integrating them into a larger view
+* Build molecule and organism-level components in Storybook before integrating them into a larger view
 * Display components in various states in Storybook
 * Integrate storybook into application's webpack process
 * Include your application's CSS in storybook preview so that components look like they would in the target application.
 * Document components and their inputs/outputs using Storybook
-* Use storybook add-ons to extend functionality
-* Has created 10 unique stories in storybook
+* Created 10 or more unique stories in storybook
-* Can convert stories into snapshot tests using Jest and Storyshots
+* Convert stories into snapshot tests using Jest and Storyshots
-* Can generate a Jest test coverage report for the storybook tests to see what code has been covered and what code has not
+* Generate a Jest test coverage report for the storybook tests to see what code has been covered and what code has not

 ## Suggested Learning: